About my stance and practice:

 If you are considering setting up an initial consultation, please first review the information below and then feel free to contact me here:

-Although I don’t accept insurance, many clients are reimbursed something by their insurance companies, depending on the plan.
-Its generally worth a call and find out what they reimburse for “out of network” mental health services as it gives you a better sense of your financial options and restrictions.
+Although I don’t accept insurance, many clients are reimbursed something by their insurance companies for telehealth/online therapies, depending on the plan.
+Its worth a call to find out what they reimburse for telehealth services as it gives you a better sense of your financial options and restrictions.
 Rarely, insurers will contact me for additional information, treatment planning and benefit management even though I do not contract with them.
 I have chosen not to work with insurers in this way and it may effect your coverage.

 Many companies offer their employees “flex-spending” accounts/cards which allow you to pay for uncovered medical expenses before taxes – and I can accept flex spending payments.

-I accept cash, check, credit card, flex-spending cards, pay-pal and Chase Quick-pay payments.
+I accept cash, check, credit card, flex-spending cards, and for those who accept the limits of confidentiality – Pay-pal, and Venmo as well as Chase Quick-pay payments.
 I prefer to be reimbursed the day of service if possible, but can make arrangements for you to pay once a month, if that is more manageable.

 I will be able to give you a printed or pdf statement with a diagnosis and procedure code at the end of each month if you plan on submitting statements to insurance.